-See the breadth of what they have to offer and then cost compare to the grocery store you last shopped at for organic food.
+See the breadth of what they have to offer and then cost compare to the place you last shopped at for organic foods.
 You’re going to see a big difference.

 You’re probably scratching your head over the mention of the subscription fee.
-Yes, it’s $59 a year; however, if you’re dedicated to eating healthy, safe food every day, it quickly pays for itself.
+Yes, it’s $59 a year; however, if you’re dedicated to eating organic, safe food every day, it quickly pays for itself.

 The minimum amount to reach free shipping might have you on edge, too, but even if you don’t reach $49, shipping is only going to be about $5.
 But think of it this way: who doesn’t spend at least that much when grocery shopping?
 Plus, isn’t $5 a pretty good price to get to stay at home and have food brought to you?

 Still on the fence?
 They have a 30-day free trial, and you can get 20% off your first three orders.

 We can’t emphasize enough how awesome we’ve found Thrive Market to be.
 They carry more organic foods than even Amazon, and they’re saving us money week after week.

 Know Which Brands are Organic

 The organic market has grown so much that the list is too numerous to entertain listing.
 However, it can be confusing while looking for coupons and coming up with a weekly grocery list because you can’t always tell from the pictures or description if the product is organic or not.